ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 the artist who says “I’m just making music” is making a choice about where their attention goes, and that choice has downstream effects in a system where attention is the primary currency. .
 If everything is entangled, then an artist’s silence on a war isn’t a separate issue from their production of perfectly manicured content.

 that means where you place your attention is itself a structural act.

+this document is not a demand that all artists become activists in all their songs and movies and fictional worlds. t’s a demand that artists with immense structural power stop pretending that their silence is neutral, that their perfection is innocent, and that their fans’ devotion is a transaction rather than a trust.
+And it’s an invitation to fans, to all of us who give attention—to ask the compass question: Am I engaging with the spirit of this time, or am I being attention-farmed to look away?

+what are we’re willing to accept from those we once admired? and why?
+Not to stop loving art, but to stop mistaking curated silence for integrity.